eksotama/enkata/README.md

 ## Todo
 * Autostart Application
 * Check internet connection
+* Lock windows function
+* Minimize to taskbar, close to tray

 ## License
 Copyright (c) 2017 Aris Ripandi.
 All usage is subject only to the terms of The MIT License (MIT).